The Monitor

 In order to help you identify areas of analysis that you’d like to focus on in greater depth, you often need to start by assessing the state of your UX at a high level.
 Product Analytics gives you access to broad visualizations to help you do just that, enabling you to quickly identify important behavioral patterns and unexpected user activity.

-The Product Analytics Summary page, with user engagement metrics and visualizations displayed.
+The Product Analytics overview page, with user engagement metrics and visualizations displayed.

 If you want a more customized view—say, to track promo code usage and loyalty program sign-ups for a specific campaign—you can also easily create your own dashboards.
-Together, the Analytics Summary and customized dashboards help you identify unusual trends that may indicate friction points in your journeys, providing you with starting points for further investigation.
+Together, the product overview, summary pages, and customized dashboards help you identify unusual trends that may indicate friction points in your journeys, providing you with starting points for further investigation.

-To dig into these engagement trends more deeply, you can pivot to the User Journeys section to access a variety of diagrams that help you better understand how users move through your app.
-The Sankey visualization is automatically displayed, enabling you to analyze multiple journeys at once and assess which paths your users gravitate towards.
-For exploratory analyses, the Sankey visualization provides a convenient starting point, helping you understand overall traffic patterns across your entire application.
+To dig into these engagement trends more deeply, you can pivot to a variety of journey visualizations that help you better understand how users move through your app.
+When you access the Charts section, a Pathways diagram is automatically displayed, enabling you to analyze multiple journeys at once and assess which paths your users gravitate towards.
+For exploratory analyses, Pathways provides a convenient starting point, helping you understand overall traffic patterns across your entire application.

 If you identify a specific journey you’d like to study in more detail, you can easily create a funnel from it.
 In addition to helping you visualize user drop-off and retention for a specific journey, funnels also provide you with detailed conversion metrics.
-You view these metrics alongside average loading times and other performance data, helping you quickly determine whether high abandonment rates could be the result of system issues such as latency.
+You view these metrics alongside data for both successful and abandoned sessions, enabling you to quickly identify potential causes of user drop-off.

 Visualize interactions to better understand user behavior